No, it is not the same as fresh; sometimes it’s even better!

 Place the dried herbs on a sheet of waxed paper and roll them gently between your palms.
 It only takes a few moments.
 Remove the tough stems, and roll them again gently to get the size you want.
 Place in a tight container and store out of direct light.

-I processed sage from my herb bed today and used the stems to infuse some olive oil I know I’ll be using at Thanksgiving, Just crunch up the leftover stems, place in some oil (I used olive, but you can use any type of vegetable oil as well), bring to a simmer for about five minutes, remove from the heat, and let steep until the oil is completely cool.
+I processed sage from my herb bed today and used the stems to infuse some olive oil I know I’ll use at Thanksgiving; just crunch up the leftover stems, place in some oil (I used olive, but you can use any type of vegetable oil as well), bring to a simmer for about five minutes, remove from the heat, and let steep until the oil is completely cool.
 Strain and place in a bottle.
 Score another point for using every part of the plant!

 An herb infused olive oil will make a beautiful holiday gift!
 Just add a label and a pretty little ribbon, and you have something from the heart of your home to give to another!